comit-network/waves/README.md

 ./waves-scripts mint_usdt
 ```

+### Start the Maker (Bobtimus)

-Afterwards we can go ahead and start bobtimus:
+Once the environment setup is done you can go ahead and start bobtimus:

 ```bash
 ./waves-scripts start_bobtimus